-Q. How do I port the licenses to a new device?
+Q. How do I port licenses to a new device?

-Q. I am interested in porting one of the licenses in my product to a different device.
+Q. I am interested in porting just one of the licenses in my Cisco ONE suite to a different device.
 Can I do that?

-Q. Are all of the software capabilities included within Cisco ONE Software portable between different devices, virtual machines, generations of hardware, and so on?
+Q. Are all software capabilities included within Cisco ONE suites portable between different devices, virtual machines, generations of hardware, and so on?

-A. The entitlement to the software capabilities is portable, but that doesn’t imply that all devices can run all the software within a Cisco ONE Software product.
-Cisco will maintain a table that shows what features can be enabled on each device.
-While you are entitled to the features within your purchased software, you need to verify that the device you intend to operate actually supports those features.
+(cisco.com login required) shows which features can be enabled on what device.
+While you are entitled to features within your purchased software, you should verify that the device you intend to operate actually supports those features.

 Q. How will I know whether my company is compliant with the software licensing policies?

-A. You are responsible for verifying that you remain compliant with the licenses purchased.
-This typically matters only at times of hardware refresh.
-Cisco reserves the right to audit the customer environment through a third party to help ensure compliance.
+A. You are responsible for verifying that you remain compliant with licenses purchased.
+Cisco reserves the right to audit the customer environment through a third party to ensure compliance.

 Q. Where can I get more information about Cisco ONE Software?